agmsb/cloudrun-gke-button/walkthrough.md

 This is what the bash script does:

+* Initalizes gcloud [this requires user input for project and account data]
 * Enables appropriate Google Cloud Platform APIs for GKE, Cloud Run, Cloud Build, and Container Registry.
 * Installs `kubectx` and `kubens`
 * Creates GKE Cluster with these add-ons: `HorizontalPodAutoscaling,HttpLoadBalancing,Istio,CloudRun`